peano88/media/architecture.md

 It is architectured as a lightweight clean archictecture service on 3 layers:
 - the domain defines core data transitioning between the other 2 layers;
 - the usecases defines business logics to apply to the data; There is a specific usecase for each route defined by the service;
 - adapters defines how the domain data should interact with external systems.
-We currently have incoming/outgoing http requests, db storage and file storage.
+We currently have incoming/outgoing http requests, db storage and file storage and metrics (using vanilla expvar).

 In order to keep it simpler, only the http adapter defines specific data structures to control what the client sends/receives. db storage and file storage uses the domain models directly.
 This is possible because the core data and what it is used by the adapters do not diverge significantly.

+### Configuration
+TODO

+### Errors

 ## Local